hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 #### **1. Deposit**
-When users stake TRX, the TRXProvider automatically converts TRX into WTRX and deposits it into the corresponding Vault.
+When users stake TRX, the TRX Provider automatically converts TRX into WTRX and deposits it into the corresponding Vault.
 ``` solidity
 // Deposit without specifying a vault
 function deposit(address receiver) external payable returns (uint256 shares)